doclin-dev/doclin/README.md

 ## Contributing

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for ways you can contribute to Zed.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for ways you can contribute to Doclin.